Gravity vs Pressure-Assisted Toilets

 Advantages and Disadvantages

 Gravity-assisted toilets are the most popular and most economical options as they are cheap and effective.
-In general, gravity toilets are more than sufficient to meet the needs of most household and commercial settings, but can be less than optimal in terms of sheer volume efficiency than pressure assisted varieties.
-For larger scale plumbing needs, gravity assisted toilets may be less than optimal.
+In general, gravity toilets are more than sufficient to meet the needs of most household and commercial settings, but can be less than optimal in terms of sheer volume efficiency than pressure-assisted varieties.
+For larger scale plumbing needs, pressure-assisted toilets may be optimal.

 Whichever toilet you decide is best for your needs, Shamrock Plumbing is prepared to help you install, maintain, and repair it.
 Don’t hesitate to give us a call at 801-505-9505!